jasondbaker/aesproject/README.md

 Executing `grunt test` in the application root directory will run the unit tests with karma.

+## Future

+The application works well today, but could be improved by adding the following features:

+  * Better input sanitization and error handling
+  * Mode support to allow for file encryption
+  * More detailed logging

 ## Licensing

 This software is licensed under the [MIT License](https://opensource.org/licenses/MIT), and Copyright © 2015 Jason Baker.